navattic.identify({ email: user.email })

 How do you know if your proposals are actually effective?
 Without data, you're just guessing.
 Your RFP software should provide clear analytics on your performance.
 This includes tracking key metrics like your overall win rate, how often certain content is used, and which responses are most successful.
 This information is invaluable for refining your strategy.
 By understanding what works and what doesn't, you can continuously improve your content library and proposal tactics.
 Good analytics turn your RFP process from a reactive task into a data-driven engine for revenue growth.

-Smart Templates and Version Control
+Never Lose Track with Smart Templates & Version Control

 Starting every proposal from scratch is a massive time sink.
 Good RFP software allows you to create and save custom templates for different types of documents, from RFPs and RFIs to security questionnaires.
 This ensures brand consistency and gives you a solid starting point for every new project.
 Equally important is version control.
 The software should automatically track changes and manage revisions, so you can be confident that everyone is working on the latest draft.
 This prevents costly errors and ensures the final document you submit is polished, professional, and accurate.

-Top-Notch Security and Compliance
+Ensure Top-Tier Security and Compliance

 You're trusting your RFP software with sensitive company and client data, so security is non-negotiable.
 The platform you choose must have robust security measures to protect your information.
 Look for vendors that are transparent about their security practices and hold certifications like SOC 2.
 It's also critical to confirm that the vendor won't use your proprietary data to train their AI models for other customers.
 A dedicated security team and a commitment to data privacy are clear signs that a vendor takes this responsibility seriously, giving you the peace of mind you need.